Does Medicare Cover Cardiac Ablation?

 Some people may experience mild discomfort or pain at the site of the catheter insertion, but this usually goes away within a few days.
 It’s also common to experience a mild irregular heartbeat for a short time after the procedure, but this typically resolves on its own within a few weeks.

-Read More: What Does Medicare Cover For Hospice Care?
+Read More: Does Medicare Cover Test Strips?

 Who is a Good Candidate for Cardiac Ablation?